jkoby/dracula-yunohost/INSTALL.md

 #### Activating theme

-1. Copy the dracula folder from this repository into /usr/share/ssoway/portal/assets/themes/
+1. Copy the dracula folder from this repository into `/usr/share/ssowat/portal/assets/themes/`
-2. Edit /etc/ssowat/conf.json.persistent and set the theme to dracula:
+2. Edit `/etc/ssowat/conf.json.persistent` and set the `theme` to `dracula`:

 ```
 {